aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 Data Cleaning:
 - Duplicate records were removed.
-- Duplicate **`trans_id`**'s were kept as they seem to be genuiely distinct transaction but an error caused duplication.
+- Duplicate **`trans_id`**'s were kept as they seem to be genuiely distinct transactions but an error caused duplication.
 - Unfortunatley, the issues with **`loyalty_id`** and **`loyalty`** columns can't be fixed.
 To remedy this I will need to discuss with stakeholders and have access to data before data migration.
 For the time being, I will assume **`loyalty_id`**'s aren't corrupted and trust the **`loyalty`** status as they are.

 Data migration issues can be improved by: